The Budget Guide to Lautoka, Rakiraki & the Suncoast© FijiPocketGuide.com

 Taxi services are readily available in the towns of Lautoka, Rakiraki and Ba, making it easy and relatively cheap to do short trips around the Suncoast.
 Note that taxis in these towns do not use metres, so negotiate a price first.
 Find more Fiji taxi tips here.

 Finally, there is also the option to hire a car from Nadi for the ultimate freedom to travel around the Suncoast.
-Find out more in 5 Ways to Get to the Suncoast.
+Find out more in our complete Suncoast Transport Guide: 5 Ways to Get to the Suncoast.

 Free and Cheap Activities on the Suncoast